 JOIN THE FUN

 SEPTEMBER 4

-OCTOBER 17 & 24
+OCTOBER 17 & 24 – 12:00pm to 6:00pm (Special Event)

 Dinosaur Haunt (Weather Permitting)

 Think you know Jurassic Forest?
 You haven’t seen it like this.
 Join us on October 17th and 24th for Dinosaur Haunt — a Halloween experience that transforms the Discovery Trails into two kilometres of dark old-growth forest where prehistoric predators lurk in the shadows and every corner holds something waiting to make you jump.
 This is not a haunted house.
 It’s something far older and considerably less forgiving — a full after-dark walk through the trails where the dinosaurs that normally delight have taken on a decidedly more menacing character.
 Bring your crew, wear your costume, and find out if you’ve got what it takes to survive the Cretaceous after dark.
 Two nights only, weather permitting.
+Tickets available in advance or at the gate.

+JOIN THE FUN